edgeimpulse/expert-projects/hospital-bed-occupancy-detection.md

 ![Live testing: Occupied](.gitbook/assets/hospital-bed-occupancy-detection/16-model-testing.jpg "Live testing: Occupied")

-Use the **Live classification** feature to record some samples for clasification from the Nano BLE SENSE.
+Use the **Live classification** feature to record some samples for clasification from the Nano BLE Sense.
 Your model should correctly identify the class for each sample.

 ## Deployment